astrovm/respondedorbot/README.md

 - REDIS_HOST_BACKUP: The hostname or IP address of the backup Redis server.
 - REDIS_PORT_BACKUP: The port number on which the backup Redis server is running.
 - REDIS_PASSWORD_BACKUP: The password for authenticating with the backup Redis server (if required).
-- FUNCTION_URL: The primary URL for the webhook function.
+- CURRENT_FUNCTION_URL: The URL of the current instance.
-- FUNCTION_URL_BACKUP: The backup URL for the webhook function in case the primary one is unavailable.
+- MAIN_FUNCTION_URL: The URL of the primary instance that should be used if it's not down.

 ## License